International Financial Centre Review - Hong Kong as a Tax Haven

 No bank or reference letters are required under this program!
 However, once the account is pre-approved, physical presence is now necessary at the bank in Hong Kong.
 Only HK 10,000 (around US$1,400) is needed as a minimum account opening balance.

-Bank account opening is accomplished within 3 business days after HK company is formed and once signatory has visited.
+Bank account opening is accomplished within 3 business days after HK company is formed and once the signatory has visited.
 There is no need for all directors or shareholders to visit.
 This is one of the most hassle-free bank account opening options we know of worldwide.

-Advantages of Doing Business in Hong Kong
+Advantages of Hong Kong as a Tax Haven

 - Hong Kong incorporates more companies per annum than any other jurisdiction and most of these are trading companies doing real business rather than asset protection or tax avoidance vehicles so there is no immediate suggestion that the company is also being used for tax avoidance.